1. Home

 • Weather: Obviously, local weather patterns impact sunlight on your solar panels, but your panels can still generate electricity on cloudy days.
 Your solar panel system installer can calculate the number of panels you need to power your home, based on historic weather patterns.

 Because many programs designed to incentivize EVs and solar energy are done at the state or local level, the exact programs available to you depend on where you live.
-The Database of State Incentives for Renewables & Efficiency (DSIRE) maintains a list of these incentives that can be easily searched by your location.
+The Database of State Incentives for Renewables & Efficiency (DSIRE) maintains a list of these incentives that can be searched by location.

 The Future of Solar Power and Electric Vehicles

 Electric vehicle manufacturers like Jeep and Rivian have started initiatives to bring solar charging stations out onto the adventure trail.
-Being unshackled from gas stations will allow adventurers to stay off the beaten path even longer.
+Being unshackled from gas stations will allow adventurers to stay off the beaten path longer.

 If you want something more traditional, Sono Motors also has a vehicle with built-in solar modules.
 Even established car companies like Hyundai are driving new solar technologies like a solar panel roof that can help charge the battery pack and power the heating and air conditioning.

-Solar Power & EV Shopping Guide
+Solar Power and EV Shopping Guide

-With a well-thought-out solar installation, EV drivers can also be freed from the expensive energy bills that could otherwise come from charging their vehicle every day.
-By reducing their reliance on gas stations and grid electricity, they will be some of the first people to experience a taste of the electric-powered future.
+With a well-thought-out solar installation, EV drivers can also be freed from the expensive energy bills that could come from charging their vehicle.
+As EV manufacturers continue to join forces with solar power companies, we'll see exciting new developments.

 See what solar can do for you: